peter88213/nvhelp-en/source/nv_aeon2/index.rst

    actual date and are sorted in reading order.
 -  When creating events from sections without any date/time information, they get the default date from the novelibre project, and are sorted in reading order.
-If there is no default date set, “today” is used.
+If there is no default date set, "today" is used.
--  When processing unspecific “day/hour/minute” information, the default date from the novelibre project is used. f there is no default date set, “today” is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the novelibre project is used. f there is no default date set, "today" is used.

 Custom configuration
 --------------------